laravel/docs/ioc.md

 Note that in the `register` method, the application IoC container is available to you via the `$this->app` property.
 Once you have created a provider and are ready to register it with your application, simply add it to the `providers` array in your `app` configuration file.

+You may also register a service provider at run-time using the `App::register` method:

+**Registering A Service Provider At Run-Time**

+	App::register('FooServiceProvider');

 <a name="container-events"></a>
 ## Container Events